Mazda CX-60 Review 2025: Price, specs & boot space

 The only blot on Mazda's copybook in recent years have been its diesel engines which haven't always been entirely faultless, especially if used for regular short journeys.
 That shouldn't be an issue with the CX-60 PHEV, though.

-Mazda CX-60 Exclusive-Line models are in insurance group 43, while the Homura and Takumi are in insurance group 44.
-That means the Mazda CX-60 could be relatively expensive to insure, particularly if you don't have a clean licence or haven't had it for long.
-It shouldn't be any pricier than any premium plug-in hybrid SUV alternatives, though, but it's always worth shopping around for quotes.
+The Homura and Takumi with PHEV power are in insurance group 39.
+That means the Mazda CX-60 is reasonable to insure.
+It shouldn't be any pricier than other premium plug-in hybrid SUV alternatives, but it's always worth shopping around for quotes.

 The Mazda CX-60 is available in three core specifications: Exclusive-Line, Homura and Takumi.